Home Music Tech House Above & Beyond deliver sensational London performance at Creamfields Steel Yard

 Above & Beyond deliver sensational London performance at Creamfields Steel Yard

-Home Uncategorized Above & Beyond deliver sensational London performance at Creamfields Steel Yard
+Home Music Tech House Above & Beyond deliver sensational London performance at Creamfields Steel Yard

 When British trio Above & Beyond played London’s iconic O2 Arena in November, no sooner had the final flickers of the group’s final song echoed around the dome, before a bright light illuminated the arena, shining from the LED screens behind the now-departing trance triplets.
 Teasing their next London date, the poster, clad in the spherical primary colours of the ‘Common Ground’ artwork, stated ‘See you in May.’